mehulagg/gitlab/doc/gitlab-basics/start-using-git.md

   - If you don't have 2FA enabled, use your account's password.

 NOTE:
-Authenticating via SSH is the GitLab recommended method.
+Authenticating through SSH is the GitLab recommended method.
 You can read more about credential storage in the [Git Credentials documentation](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage).

-## Git related terminology
+## Git terminology

 If you're familiar with Git terminology, you may want to jump directly into the [basic commands](#basic-git-commands).

-### Namespace

-In GitLab, a **namespace** is either a **username** or a **group**.

-For example, suppose Jo is a GitLab.com user and they chose their user name as `jo`.
-You can see Jo's profile at `https://gitlab.com/jo`. `jo` is a namespace.

-Jo also created a group in GitLab, and chose the path `test-group` for their group.
-The group can be accessed under `https://gitlab.com/test-group`. `test-group` is a namespace.

 ### Repository